Improvements are coming to the Outlook.com web experience but your password, login and data won't change.

 Upgrade to the latest version of your browser.

-If you already have the latest version of Internet Explorer, get more info on how to reset your browser.
+If you already have the latest version of Internet Explorer, get more info about how to reset your browser.

 If you’re still getting the error, check to see if you have the latest version of Silverlight.

-Select Remove next to the alias you want to remove.
-As soon as you do this, that address will become available to anyone else who wants it.
+Select Remove next to the alias that you want to remove.
+After 30 days, if you do not reclaim the address, it will become available to anyone else who wants it.

-You can have all mail addressed to an alias automatically go to a chosen folder.
+You can have all email that is addressed to an alias automatically go to a chosen folder.

 On the Outlook.com navigation bar, select Settings, then Options.

-Under Customizing Outlook, click Rules for sorting new messages, and then click new.
+Under Customising Outlook, click Rules for sorting new messages, then click new.

-In the first box, select Recipient contains, and in the second box, enter the alias you want the rule for.
+In the first box, select Recipient contains, and in the second box, enter the alias for which you want the rule.